abhishekacharya-hub/daily-coding-practice/README.md

 __Debounce__:
-Debounce functions in JavaScript are higher-order functions that limit the rate at which another function gets called. a higher order function a function that takes another function as an argument or return as a function as a part of return statement.here the debounce does the both. the most common way to use debounce is to in an eventlistener attach to a html element.
+Debounce functions in JavaScript are higher-order functions that limit the rate at which another function gets called.

+a higher order function a function that takes another function as an argument or return as a function as a part of return statement.here the debounce does the both. the most common way to use debounce is to in an eventlistener attach to a html element.

+Say that you have a function named myFunc that gets called each time you type something into an input field.
+After going through the requirements for your project, you decide that you want to change the experience.

+Instead, you want myFunc to execute when at least 2 seconds have passed since the last time you typed something in.

+This is where a debounce can comes into play.
+Instead of passing myFunc to the event listener, you would pass in the debounce.
+The debounce itself would then take myFunc as an argument, along with the number 2000.
 ```javascript

 function debounce( callback, delay ) {